If you can’t handle one little arbitrary political abduction at the hands of secret government police, socialism may not be for you.

 I wonder if today’s communists are aware of this one.
 They can’t possibly think the Federal Reserve helps the proletariat, yet that is exactly what the manifesto describes.

-Some people might disagree that the Federal Reserve is state owned.
+Some people might disagree that the Federal Reserve is state-owned.
 Technically it has a private board, although board members are appointed by politicians.
-I suppose in that sense you could call it more fascist than communist–the government doesn’t own the bank, the bank owns the government.

 FCC, FTC, DOT, FAA, TSA, CBP–oh it’s an alphabet soup of communications and transport regulators.